cenfun/monocart-reporter/README.md

     ]
 };
 ```
-- Otherwise, if you need to solve the data by yourself
+- Recommended: resolve the data by yourself (could be requested from the server), required data fields:
+    - `date` the previous test date
+    - `duration` the previous test duration
+    - `summary` the previous test summary (Object)
+    - `trends` historical data list (Array), but except the previous one
 ```js
 // playwright.config.js
 module.exports = {